trip5/EspHome-Led-PixelClock/README.md

 Time can be synced to the Internet at configurable intervals between 1 - 24 hours, provided the wifi network is connected.

-### Time Zones
+## Non-HA Version

-It's up to you how to handle time zones.
-I prefer to keep my home time zone (Korea) as the one I live in and use the offset option according to the time difference of with Korea.
+The file [`EHLPClock.yaml`](EHLPClock.yaml) contains functions useful for using the clock as... mostly just a clock but with some power-saving functions.

-You can set an offset with a number that is a positive or negative value with decimal places (ie. 2, -2, 12.5).
+### Time Zone Offset

-You could also set your time zone to GMT and make the default offset match your home.
-I haven't really experimented with this way so your mileage may vary, especially if you live in an area that uses Daylight Savings Time.
+It's up to you how to handle time offset.
+It will affect the main time zone as well as the alternate time zone You can set an offset with a number that is a positive or negative value with decimal places (ie. 2, -2, 12.5).

 I have allowed steps of 0.25 (equal to 15 minutes) but I notice ESPHome does not enforce those steps.
 It is possible to set an offset like 0.01 (which would be 36 seconds).
 Be careful.